Allotments Tenancy Agreement Oct 2024 - Sept 2025

 or by the tenant giving three months’ notice in writing at any time (unless by agreement).

 4. The tenancy will end on the death of the tenant.
-A surviving family member may succeed the tenancy, with the consent of the Council providing they were living in the tenant’s household at the time of the tenant’s death, and on the signing of a new Tenancy Agreement.
+A surviving family member may succeed the tenancy, at the discretion of the Council.

-6.3 Tenants are responsible for ensuring that the behaviour of their visitors or themselves will in no way cause or is capable of causing nuisance, distress or annoyance to other plot holders, contractors or representatives of the Council.
+5.3 Tenants are responsible for ensuring that the behaviour of their visitors or themselves will in no way cause or is capable of causing nuisance, distress or annoyance to other plot holders, contractors or representatives of the Council.
+Any violent or abusive behaviour or any illegal actions, including the cultivation of illegal substances, will result in an immediate termination of the Tenancy Agreement.

-6.7 The tenant shall permit the inspection of the plot at all reasonable times by any officer of the Council.
+5.7 The tenant shall permit the inspection of the plot at all reasonable times by any representative of the Council.

 I. Bonfires must be contained within an appropriate metal container.